-165. Individuals may be inadvertently exposed to the GMOs during transport or storage, or during disposal of vials or syringes contaminated with the GMOs.
+165. Individuals may be inadvertently exposed to the GMOs during import, transport, or storage, or during disposal of vials, syringes, or other materials contaminated with the GMOs.
 The two locations where this is most likely to occur are:

 - the central storage facilities where stocks of the GM vaccine are being held - locations where the GM vaccine is being administered.